eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/simple_app.rst

 This section details how to create an simple Fast DDS application with a publisher and a subscriber step by step.
+It is also possible to self-generate a similar example to the one implemented in this section by using the *eProsima Fast DDS-Gen* tool.
+This additional approach is explained in :ref:`fastddsgen_pubsub_app`.

 .. contents::
     :local: